Letting AI Agents Work With Email Without Giving Them the Keys to Everything

 - approval requests

-- local runtime boundary
+- controlled product boundary

 - revocable access

-- constrained tool targets
+- constrained tool use

 - shared workflow state